OECD

-The Organisation for Economic Co-operation and Development (OECD; Organisation de coopération et de développement économiques, OCDE) is an intergovernmental organisation with 38 member countries, founded in 1961 to stimulate economic progress and world trade.
-It is a forum whose member countries describe themselves as committed to democracy and the market economy, providing a platform to compare policy experiences, seek answers to common problems, identify good practices, and coordinate domestic and international policies of its members.
+The Organisation for Economic Co-operation and Development (OECD; Organisation de coopération et de développement économiques, OCDE) is an intergovernmental organisation with 38 member countries.
+It was founded in 1961 to stimulate economic progress and world trade.
+The OECD is a forum whose member countries describe themselves as committed to democracy and the market economy, providing a platform for collective problem-solving, analysis, and coordination.

-The majority of OECD members are generally regarded as developed countries, with high-income economies, and a very high Human Development Index.

-As of 2024 their collective population is 1.38 billion people with an average life expectancy of 80 years and a median age of 40, against a global average of 30.
-As of 2017, OECD Member countries collectively comprised 62.2% of global nominal GDP (USD 49.6 trillion) and 42.8% of global GDP (Int$54.2 trillion) at purchasing power parity.
+In 2026, their collective population was 1.38 billion people with high levels of human development.
+As of 2026, OECD member countries collectively comprised 58.4% of global nominal GDP and 38.9% of global GDP at purchasing power parity.
 The OECD is an official United Nations observer.
-OECD nations have strong social security systems; their average social welfare spending stood at roughly 21% of GDP.

-The OECD's headquarters are at the Château de la Muette in Paris, France, which housed its predecessor organisation, the Organization for European Economic Co-operation.
-The OECD is funded by contributions from member countries at varying rates and is recognised as a highly influential publisher of mostly economic data through publications as well as annual evaluations and rankings of member countries.
+Member states have strong social security systems.
+The OECD is headquartered at the Château de la Muette in Paris, France.
+The OECD is funded by contributions from member countries and publishes annual reports on economic data as well as a variety of evaluations and rankings.